dhis2/dhis2-docs/src/developer/web-api/metadata-gist.md

 The API is specifically designed to avoid:

-* large response payloads because of the inclusion of partial nested object graphs
+* Large response payloads because of the inclusion of partial nested object graphs.
-* resource intensive in memory processing of requests (e.g. in memory filtering or object graph traversal)
+* Resource intensive in memory processing of requests (e.g. in memory filtering or object graph traversal).
-* _n + 1_ database queries as a result of object graph traversal while rendering the response
+* _n + 1_ database queries as a result of object graph traversal while rendering the response.

 ## Comparison with Metadata API { #gist_vs_metadata_api }
 <!--DHIS2-SECTION-ID:gist_vs_metadata_api-->